in , ,

 • Long-day onion varieties need fourteen to fifteen hours of daylight to make a bulb; these varieties grow best in northern states and Canada.
 Northern European and Alaskan varieties need sixteen hours or more.
 No long-day varieties can receive enough hours of daylight in southern states to make a bulb.
 If you plant a long-day variety in a southern region your crop will always fail to set bulbs; your crop can be used for scallions (green onions).

-• To grow short-day onions in northern regions, seed them in the fall, or alternatively plant intermediate varieties in late winter.
+• To grow short-day onions in northern regions, seed them in the fall, or plant intermediate varieties in late winter.

 • In southern regions, sow short-day onion varieties in spring and also in late autumn in regions where there is little or no frost.